 For every study site, an attrition diagram will be created.
 The attrition diagram describes the number of records excluded from the statistical analyses, by reason of exclusion.
 For every study site, a bar chart of the distribution of vaccine brands will be created after exclusion criteria have been applied.

-14.14.3 Descriptive analysis of demographics and baseline characteristics number of controls and COVID-19 cases (possibly by genetic variants) over time distribution of covariates among cases and controls.
+14.14.3 Descriptive analysis of demographics and baseline characteristics

 For every study site and brand of interest, visualizations based on the final brand-specific data for analysis will be created including;